UrbanInstitute/ed-data/master_sheet_graph_edits.md

   }
   ```

- - Set max value and change number of ticks for second set
+ - Set max value and change number of ticks for second pair

  ```
    "y": {